disk91/stm32-it-sdk/README.md

 # Disk91 IoT_SDK not only for STM32

-This project is a low level SDK actually implementing STM32 for making IoT devices.
-It implements different usefull function is (I hope) a cleaner code than the usual ST SDK components.
+This project is a low level SDK with a harwdare abstraction layer designed to make IoT project.
+The purpose is to quickly be able to create communicating IoT device over LPWAN (LoRaWAn, Sigfox...) for fast prototyping but also being able to bring that firmware to production will all the necessary components avaoilable out-of-the-box.
 This SDK try to be fully configurable with header files.
 The objectif is to propose an abstraction layer between the software implementation and the MCU execution allowing to port the firmware on different plateform.

+![alt itsdk_architcture][achitecture]
+[achitecture]: Doc/it-sdk-architecture.png "IT-SDK Architecture"

+The SDK is currently implementing STM32L architecture.
+The abstraction layer allows to quickly add new platforms.

+It implements different usefull function with (I hope) a cleaner code than the usual ST SDK components.

-Most is done to preserve code size.
+Most is done to preserve code size, the SDK can target small flash MCU from 16KB for simple applications.

+* IDE environement
-Made for being compiled with open-source environment GCC / AC6 Also tested and working with CubeMXIDE environment
+  * open-source environment GCC / AC6 (Eclipse)
+  * CubeIDE environment GCC / AC6 (Eclipse)
+  * May work with any others

 * Supported MCU functions
   * Low Power switch with regular auto-wakeup / LPUART / UART /GPIO Wake-up